orels1/shaders.orels.sh/src/pages/docs/orl-standard/base-shader.md

 - Mapping Space: Allows you to select between UV-mapped and Local Space/World Space aligned textures, which is useful for flat surfaces like Floors or Ceilings
   - UV: Uses the first UV channel to display the texture
   - Local Space: uses local coordinates on the provided X and Y axis to display the texture
-  - World Space: uses world coordinates on the provided X and Y axis to display the texture (useful for maintaining constant scale among many meshes)
+  - World Space: uses world coordinates on the provided X and Y axis to display the texture (useful for maintaining constant scale among many meshes).
 - X Axis and Y Axis: Only visible when **Mapping Space** is not in UV mode.
 Allows to select which axis (X/Y/Z) to use for displaying the texture
 - Albedo Scale: Used to brighten and darken the texture, as only one channel is available.
 Values below 0.5 - darken, and above 0.5 - lighten the original **Albedo**.
+- Legacy Albedo Mixing: Enables the legacy mixing mode, similar to Unity Standard Shader.
+This multiplies the main Albedo by Detail Albedo * 2.
+Only available when **Detail Map Mode** is set to **Separated**.
 - Normal Scale: Controls the strength of the detail normal.
 - Flip Y (UE Mode): Flips the Green channel of the detail normals.
 Allows the usage of DirectX normal maps, like the ones in the assets for Unreal Engine
 - Smooth Scale: Allows to offset the smoothness using the details map.
 Values below 0.5 - make the surface more rough, above 0.5 - make it more smooth